madMAx43v3r/mmx-node/README.md

 # mmx-node

-MMX is a blockchain written from scratch in C++ using Chia's Proof Of Space and a SHA256 VDF similar to Solana.
+MMX is a blockchain written from scratch using Chia's Proof Of Space and a SHA256 VDF similar to Solana.

 It's main features are as follows:
 - High performance (1000 transactions per second or more)